 Tracking and planning healthy habits

 And at the bottom of this post, you’ll also find a free printable checklist of healthy habits.
-You can also use it to create your own list of new year’s resolutions to help make 2019 your healthiest year yet!
+You can also use it to create your own list of new year’s resolutions to help make this your healthiest year yet!

 1. Start smudging